 A construction project requires a lot of capital, and these loans are key to getting your building up and off the ground.
 But exactly how does a construction loan work?
 And how do you go about obtaining one?

 If you want to learn the answer to these questions, and more, you’re in the right place.
-In this guide, we’ll provide you with all the ins and outs of finding the perfect construction loan.
+In this guide, we’ll provide you with all the ins and outs of finding the right construction loan for your needs.

 What Is a Construction Loan?

-A construction loan is a short-term loan that typically comes with high-interest rates.
+A construction loan is a short-term loan that typically comes with higher interest rates.
 The money you get from this loan is used to complete residential construction projects.

-The rates that come with construction loans are typically much higher than traditional mortgage rates.
-Why?
-Because when you take a loan on a pre-existing house, the property is used as collateral in the event that you cant pay.
+Why are the rates that come with construction loans typically much higher than traditional mortgage rates?
+Because when you take a loan on a pre-existing house, the property is used as collateral in the event that you are unable to pay it back.

 Different Types of Construction Loans